 How often do you drop a book down because you could not take it anymore?
 Not in the positive, overwhelming, OMG I-need-a-moment kind.
-But more of a what-in-the-crap-did-I-read way.
+But more of a what-in-the-crap-did-I-read way that you reserve when hate books.
 The kind that made us wish we had the book in its physical form, so that we would have had the pleasure of throwing it against the wall.

 6) Show not tell me:

 Why would you spend 25 lines saying what a badass your villain is when you can tell me what he did and I could form an opinion myself?
 We readers like visualizing the horrors your villain could unleash, not just accept your word for it.
 Now, Twilight lovers do not harm me but I have to add this excerpt hides away under the table